supertokens/blog/content/what-is-cross-origin-resource-sharing/index.md

 **Requests with null origin**

-Another common misconfiguration is whitelisting origins with the value null.
+Another misconfiguration is whitelisting origins with the value null.
 Browsers might send the value null in the origin header in situations such as:

 -   Request with file:
 -   Sandboxed cross-origin requests